WILHELMINA BARNS-GRAHAM

 1912-2004

-In 1992, she received an Honorary Doctorate from St Andrews University.
-In 1999 she was elected an honorary member of the Royal Scottish Academy (RSA) and the Royal Scottish Watercolourists (RSW); she also received Honorary Doctorates from the Universities of Plymouth and Exeter and in 2001 she was awarded CBE.
+She received four Honorary Doctorates (St Andrews University, 1992, Plymouth, 2000, Exeter, 2001, Heriot Watt Universities, 2003).
+In 1999 she was elected an honorary member of the Royal Scottish Academy (RSA) and the Royal Scottish Watercolourists (RSW); and in 2001 she was awarded CBE.

-Her paintings can be found in public collections throughout the UK including Scottish National Gallery of Modern Art, Arts Council of Great Britain, British Museum, Tate Gallery, Victoria and Albert Museum, Leeds and Manchester City Art Galleries.
+Barns-Graham's work is in public collections throughout the UK including Scottish National Gallery of Modern Art, Arts Council of Great Britain, The British Museum, Tate Gallery, Victoria and Albert Museum, Leeds and Manchester City Art Galleries and the Fleming Collection.